Kaala Box Office Report: Rajinikanth's Film Starts On A Good Note In The US

 The film is a crime-drama and features the Superstar in the role of a gangster who fights for the rights of his people.
 Directed by maverick film-maker Pa Ranjith, Kaala has strong political undertones and highlights how some communities consider their land to be an important part of their identity.
 The film has been produced by actor Dhanush and marks his first collaboration with his father-in-law.

-A few days go, the 3 star had said that Kaala will be a film 'for the people and about the people'.
+A few days ago, the 3 star had said that Kaala will be a film 'for the people and about the people'.

 "The problems spoken about in this film are not just about Dharavi but about all those people who are being oppressed and neglected all over the world.
 And who else is better than Rajinikanth to represent common man's problems on (the) screen," he had added.